cobalthq/cobalt-api-docs/versions/v2/content/tokens.md

   work.

 If you've forgotten your token, you can always re-authenticate in the Cobalt web app.
-Go to your [profile](https://app.cobalt.io/settings/api-token), revoke the old token you've forgotten, and generate a new token.
+Go to your <a href='https://app.cobalt.io/settings/api-token' rel='nofollow' target='_new'>profile</a>,
+revoke the old token you've forgotten, and generate a new token.

 ### HTTP Request